lnochili/azure-actions-imagebuilder/README.md

     ```bash
     /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/images/<imageName>

-    dist-location - westus2  #set to one of the Azure region to which the Managed image needs to be distributed.
+    dist-location: westus2  #set to one of the Azure region to which the Managed image needs to be distributed.
     ```
 * Azure Shared Image Gallery ResourceID:
    The Image Gallery and the Image Definition must already exist and the ResourceID provided is an existing Azure Resource.